ajay1685/qupath-extension-demo/README.md

 This ia demo extension for [QuPath](http://qupath.github.io)!

+The goal of this project is to build a demo extension with a few example that demonstrate basic functionality.
+This repository may help users like me who have limited expertise with Java to be able to learn from example.

 ## Installing

 To install the demo extension, drag `qupath-extension-demo-[version].jar` file from `Build\libs` directory onto the main QuPath window.